JonasNorling/guitarboard/README.md

 quite noisy, so it may be a bad idea to use it from an audio quality point of view.
 Also, connecting the audio output to the same computer or another grounded system will create funny ground effects that add additional noise components.
+Note that there is no inrush current limit on the USB power line, which is in conflict with requirements in the USB standard.
+This might make some USB hosts turn off the port, although most seem to be just fine with it.

 ### I/O options

 * Micro-USB connector
-* 2 LEDs (green and amber), with extra pads for 3mm throughhole LEDs
+* 2 LEDs (green and amber, 3mm throughhole) or 2.54mm header
 * 2.54mm header with power, 6 analog capable GPIO pins, UART RX/TX and
   1 digital pin
 * 3.5mm stereo audio output jack (headphone amplified)